This post may contain affiliate links. Please read our disclosure policy.

 - Add chicken into a pot full of water

-- If using raw chicken, add in with the veggies in the previous step at the bottom.
+- If using raw chicken, add it in with the veggies in the previous step at the bottom.

 - Add in the seasonings, diced tomatoes, tomato paste, and broth.